 Leave a comment

-I Found God today in my caring neighbors.
+I Found God today in a challenging, relevant homily about meekness.

 Leave a comment